 Once uploaded, the dataset stored in Glacier vault can be listed by requesting the metadata with an API request.
 Typically, it takes about four hours to retrieve metadata which in turn clears the way for full or partial retrieval of the dataset.
 The vault where the data is stored can also be applied with a vault lock which prevents locked data deletion for a certain period.

-Despite legacy Glacier storage is no longer actively developed by Amazon, it is still fully functional
+Despite Glacier Vaults storage is no longer actively developed by Amazon, it is still fully functional

 AWS S3 Glacier Storage